re-rxjs/react-rxjs.org/docs/coreConcepts.md

 You might be wondering - how does this _exactly_ work with React?
 If React is pull-based and it _needs_ a value at the time it's re-rendering, this stream won't have a value until the ajax call is resolved.

-Well, React added a feature that makes it a bit less pull-based: Suspense.
+Well, React added a feature called Suspense.
 With Suspense, we can represent values that are not yet ready, and we can notify React when those values have been loaded.

 `react-rxjs` comes with full support with Suspense, and it treats it as a first-class citizen.
 This means that by default, using a hook from a stream that hasn't emitted any value will result in that hook suspending the Component.

 Note that for this to work properly, you need to have proper Suspense boundaries throughout your component tree.
 If you don't want to use Suspense just yet the solution is simple: Make sure that the stream always has a value.
-In our example, if we want to describe that the post is missing with a `null`, it's as simple as:
+In our example, if we decide that `null` represents missing values, the solution is as simple as:

 ```ts
 import { ajax } from "rxjs/ajax";